LeoPlatform/rstreams/content/rstreams-node-sdk/streams-primer.md

 ## Duplex
 A stream step that sits between the `Source` and the `Sink` is by definition a `Duplex` stream.
 Think of a `Duplex` stream like its really two streams smashed together.
 The input to the `Duplex` stream is a `Writable` so it can consume the data from the
-`Readable in the step before it`.
+`Readable`  in the step before it.
 The output from the `Duplex` stream is a `Readable` so the next step downstream can pull data from it.

 ***A `Duplex` stream is one that is both `Readable` and `Writeable` at the same time, e.g. a TCP socket.***